m3g/ComplexMixtures.jl/docs/src/options.md

 density of the solvent is estimated from the density outside `dbulk` by exclusion.
 Default: `false`.

-### Options that most users will probably never change:
+## Lower level options

+These will probably never be set by the user, unless if dealing with some special system (large very large, or very low density system).

 `irefatom`: Integer, index of the reference atom in the solvent molecule used to compute the shell volumes and domain volumes in the Monte-Carlo